pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --py-version
 """"""""""""
 *Minimum Python version to use for version dependent checks.
-Will default to the version used to run pylint.*
+Will default to the version used to run Pylint.*

 **Default:**  ``(3, 10)``